Nivku/atm_project/README.md

 I created simple command-line ATM chatbot that interacts with a remote server to manage bank accounts.
-You can view balances, deposit, withdraw, and list of available accounts (to pick account number) on the server. this is not part of the work and I created it to make it easy to use the `Atm` Api and to see the workflow.
+You can view balances, deposit, withdraw, and list of available accounts (to pick account number) on the server. this is not part of the work (It not makes sense to see the users of db as a user) and I created it to make it easy to use the `Atm` Api and to see the workflow.

 ---